Laser etching and engraving are great ways to personalize and create designs on all kinds of glass.

 The unidirectional pattern is comparatively slower than the bi-directional hatch and provides intermittent cooling time to prevent overheating of the workpiece.

-Generally, a line spacing of around 0.06 mm produces the best results for etching or engraving of glass.
+Generally, a line spacing greater than 0.01mm produces the best results for the etching or engraving of glass.
+Anything lesser than that will result in a crowded fracture of glass.

 You can adjust the hatch settings on most laser engraver or cutter software.
 A hatch pattern with a small line distance gives engravings with greater details and vice versa.